aldonunez/FinFan_script/README.md

 I wrote a compiler and bytecode interpreter for Gemini, a language I wrote that works like Lisp.
 Then I replaced the C++ functions with Gemini ones that can be found at Tools\ExtractRes\Data\ObjEvents.gem.

+Compared to Naughty Dog's tools, the Gemini language aren't as complete.
+In particular, the integration of the script into the content generation system is missing; and there's limited runtime patching.

+But, I did implement a feature that's useful for making complex scenarios: coroutines.

 ### How do I get set up? ###

 The subprojects build with Visual Studio 2010 and depend on the Allegro library (5.2) that you can get with Nuget.
 You’ll also need a copy of the original ROM and NSF for each game.